seduerr91/seduerr91.github.io/_posts/2020-09-30-eurythmics_en.md

 In total, we conducted 11 test series (with two measuring instruments each) to collect our data.
 We were able to regularly record danced (plants exposed to eurythmy in the past weeks) and non-danced plants.
 The test procedure was as follows:

 - We connected two plants at a time with our special tension measuring device (Plant SpikerBox) to record the electrostatic gradient in the plant during a professional eurythmy dance performance by Bauer Hans.
-In addition, we evaluated these measurements by means of so-called baseline recordings (i.e. measurement recordings without dancers) to be able to identify their influence.
+In addition, we evaluated these measurements by means of so-called baseline recordings (i.e. measurement recordings without dancers) to be able to distill their influence.
 - In addition, a free-standing plant was identified and focused with cameras to record any movement abnormalities.
 - Each time the dancer was asked to position himself at a defined point (about 1m away from the plant bed) to keep a constant distance to the beds.
 We filmed the farmer Hans to be able to compare the action potential in the plant with the dance movements.
 - As a rule, each bed of plants was danced for about 1.5 minutes and the data was collected.